ArthroT/odin-recipes/README.md

 # Website
-Rough website for The Odin Project web dev course
+Website project to learn and practice The Odin Project web dev course